 So how do you increase muscle protein synthesis?
 Let's get into it...

 Muscle Protein Synthesis and Muscle Protein Breakdown

 Muscle protein synthesis (MPS) is counterbalanced by muscle protein breakdown (MPB).
 Muscle protein breakdown simply means that the body is creating "micro-trauma" inside the muscle ... which typically occurs during training.

 Hypertrophy is the increase of muscle mass, and occurs when muscle protein synthesis is happening at a faster rate than muscle protein breakdown.
 This is good.

 When the opposite occurs, where MPB is faster than MPS, muscle mass decreases ... causing atrophy.
 This is bad.

 There will be periods where MPS exceeds MPB and vice-versa.
 That said, only sustained patterns of either will cause a significant change in lean muscle mass.

 In order to affect the balance between MPS and MPB, greater stress should be placed on MPS.
 MPB is generally very consistent, regardless of changes in exercise or nutrition.

 Insulin is actually a big contributor to improving the balance between muscle protein synthesis and muscle protein breakdown.
-This hormone, that is naturally produced when we consume food, can decrease MPB significantly.
+This hormone, which is naturally produced when we consume food, can decrease MPB significantly.

 In addition, it doesn't take an exceedingly high amount of insulin, which I will talk more about later in this blog!